 Replacing marinated eggs

-You can use soft boiled, hard-boiled, or leave them out altogether!
+You can use soft-boiled, hard-boiled, or leave them out altogether!
 Check out the video above on how to get the perfect soft-boiled eggs every time!

 For the Protein

 You can use any noodles of your choice if you don’t want to use ramen.
-I would recommend a longer noodle such as soba, udon, spaghetti or linguine.
+I would recommend a longer noodle such as soba, udon, spaghetti, or linguine.
 Use GF noodles if needed, here is where you can get them!

-I like to use the cheap ramen noodles you can find in any convenient store, I just leave the packet out of the meal!
-But if you have access to higher quality ramen noodles, go for it.
+I like to use the cheap ramen noodles you can find in any convenience store, I just leave the packet out of the meal!
+But if you have access to higher-quality ramen noodles, go for it.

 Storage & reheating notes:

 Keep the broth and eggs separate from the other ingredients.
-When ready to eat, warm the broth in the microwave or on the stovetop and pour it over the toppings!
+When you’re ready to eat this vegetarian ramen, warm the broth in the microwave or on the stovetop and pour it over the toppings!